-There are two avenues for earning the Certificate in Bilingual Education, which are reflected in the two programs of study.
+There are two avenues for earning the Certificate in Bilingual Education (BEC), which are reflected in the program of study.
+Completing the certificate will make candidates eligible for state level endorsement for bilingual education.

 In addition to your academic history and relevant work experience, please include: